deebash/Direct-Python/README.md

 ```
 :warning: **While embedding python code be aware of indents.**

 Just like PHP, you need to use dp after the question mark.
+Save the file in your root /var/www/html and access it through localhost/hello.dp

 ----